plabayo/rama/rama-icap/tests/oracle/c-icap/README.md

 ## Reference behavior

-Run the complete C client-to-C server matrix:
+Run the complete, self-cleaning interoperability matrix:

 ```console
 just icap-oracle-test
 ```

-This also runs Rama's client against both pinned C servers.
+It uses isolated per-run ports and covers C-to-C, Rama-to-C, C-to-Rama, and Rama-to-Rama.
+Containers are removed on success or failure.
 Run only that direction with:

 ```console